 Referral Partners are crucial to the success of SHP.
 All Lycoming County community organizations are encouraged to apply to become an SHP Referral Partner.
-STEP seeks those agencies who have demonstrated past success with county residents who have faced complex and multi-tiered social and economic challenges and are in need of rental assistance or pre-foreclosure mortgage assistance.
+STEP seeks those agencies who have demonstrated past success with county residents who have faced complex and multi-tiered social and economic challenges and need rental or mortgage assistance.

 SHP has two tiers: